vgno/knife-psearch/README.md

 #knife-psearch
 *Partial search plugin for knife with support for grouping matches based on attributes.*

+## Introduction

+Partial search only returns the the part of the json objects you specify instead of returning the complete objecttree and filter client side as the original search plugin does.
+This makes searching much much faster for large data.
+**partial_search.rb** is copied from the partial_search cookbook from opscode.

+201 nodes:

+  time knife search node 'name:\*' -a languages.php.version real	0m13.881s

+  time knife psearch node 'name:\*' -a languages.php.version real	0m3.592s

+In addition psearch has a group functionalty that enables you to group host by some attribute.

+## Requirements

+Psearch uses the new partial search api included in chef-server 11.

 ##Example searches

 ###Search and group results